lizmat/Raku-Elements/README.md

   * [syntax](#syntax) [statement](#statement)

-Start of one or more blocks of conditional execution.
+First of one or more blocks of conditional execution.
+Will execute the block if the condition was true.

 ### [`elsif` execute block if condition is true and previous false](https://docs.raku.org/language/control#else/elsif)